ExoMol/lida-web/README.rst

   for some reason wrongly calculate the thickness of each row, or something like this.
   Some experimenting with the tables styles in the ``main.css`` sheet might be in order.

+- Only 24/27 so-far-processed molecules were populated so far by ``populate_molecule`` script (from ``exomol2lida`` outputs, these will be shared).
+There were problems with couple of molecules with running the population script:

+  - HCN: The problem is that HNC already exists in the database (was previously populated) and the HCN has the same isotopologue formula, as HNC, which is not allowed.
+The best action is to implement some mapping between the input isotopologue formula, as read from ExoMol (which is saved in the ``exomol2lida`` outputs) and the one which should be used by the website (which should have the correct element order).
+This should be an easy fix.

+  - H3: I'm not really sure what is happening there, I have a feeling that one of the states has undefined energy and the NaN energy cannot be saved into the SQL.
+    Not sure how best to solve it, if on the ``lida-web`` level or on the ``exomol2lida`` when building inputs for ``lida-web``.

+  - VO: Another tricky one, the .states file in exomol for this dataset was a bit of a mess where there were many electronic states identified by different strings, which were actually the same state.
+Problem is caused by this.
+Either a cleaner .states file is needed, or mapping to correct state strings needs to be done in ``exomol2lida`` *before* the states lumping is done in there.

 - The data population (using the ``populate_molecule`` functionality) is really slow.
   Slower than data generation at the moment.
 Some optimization might be in order, especially moving towards to large, more challenging molecules, where the lida data